Logarithmic motivic homotopy theory: Logarithmic topological Hochschild homology

 In the article \cite{zbMATH00203552}, B\"okstedt, Hsiang, and Madsen constructed the cyclotomic trace for every ring $R$.
 Since the functor $\Kth$ (resp.\ $\TC$) satisfies Nisnevich (resp.\ \'etale) descent by \cite[Theorem 10.8]{TT} (resp.\ \cite[Corollary 3.3.3]{zbMATH01421292}), the cyclotomic trace can be extended to schemes.
 In other words, we have a map

 in $\infShv_{Nis}(\Sch,\infSpt)$.
-The purpose of this subsection is to extend the cyclotomic trace to $\lSm/k$, where $k$ is a perfect field admitting resolution of singularities.
-We will also lift \eqref{trace.0.1} to a map of log $\P^1$-spectra.
+The purpose of this subsection is to construct the cyclotomic trace $\logTr\colon \Kthlog \to \logTC$ for $\lSm/k$, where $k$ is a perfect field admitting resolution of singularities.
+We will also lift $\logTr$ to a map of log $\P^1$-spectra.
+In our approach, the existence of the cyclotomic trace will actually be a consequence of the fact that $\logTC$ is orientable, with multiplicative group law.
+We thank the referee for suggesting this perspective.